ApolloAuto/apollo/docs/howto/how_to_leverage_scenario_editor.md

     ![](images/se_center1.png)

 3. **Ruler tool**: this tool allows you to measure the distance between two points.
+This tool is extremely useful when calculating the distance between the ego-car and obstacles or traffic lights on the map.

     ![](images/se_ruler.png)  ![](images/se_distance.png)

-4. **Add Route tool**: you can set the ego car’s end point by clicking on the Add Route tool.
-Please note that the first version of the Scenario Editor does support the creation of multiple route points for the ego car.
+4. **Add Route tool**: this tool can be used both for the ego-car as well as the obstacles you set in its path.
+For the ego-car you can only set its destination, but for obstacles, you can set multiple points that define their driving behavior.

     ![](images/se_addroute.png)